Signs and Symptoms of Cognitive Decline

 SAD is mainly treated with light therapy.
 Other methods that may be used in conjunction with light therapy include talk therapy, vitamin D supplementation, and antidepressant medications.

 • Light therapy.
 To make up for the loss of sunlight, a SAD sufferer can soak up intense light using a light box, which provides up to 20 times more light than ordinary indoor light without the damaging UV rays associated with natural sunlight.
 To reap the most benefit, the person should sit 30 to 45 minutes each morning in front of the box.
-Light therapy is not recommended for someone with bipolar disorder because the intense illumination can lead to a manic episode.
+Light therapy is not recommended for someone with bipolar disorder, however, because the intense illumination can lead to a manic episode.

 • Vitamin D supplements.
 A lack of sunlight will result in a vitamin D deficiency.
 A vitamin D deficiency causes fatigue, bone pain, muscle weakness, and mood changes like depression.
-Although sunlight is the best and preferred source for vitamin D, light therapy, food, and supplements are alternative sources.
+Although sunlight is the best and preferred source for vitamin D, light therapy, food, and nutritional supplements are alternative sources.

 Can the symptoms of seasonal affective disorder be prevented?
 All of the symptoms may not be entirely preventable, but there are things you can do to reduce the severity of how you feel.